cassiecarr/CarND-BehavioralCloning-P3-1/writeup.md

 Then I added additional pre-processing, including resizing the image to the NVIDIA model input size of 66x200, changing the colorspace to HSV, and cropping the top and bottom portions of the image that included the hood of the car and the sky and trees.

 After this, I looked at histograms of the dataset and found the data was highly skewed to low steering angles.
 Code was added to the pre-processing to more evenly represent the data.
-In addition augmented images were added for each image flipped horizontally.
+In addition, augmented images were added for each image flipped horizontally.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle went outside the lines.
 In order to improve this, more training data was collected in these areas.